 Energy forms the foundation of economic activities.
 Efforts to reduce energy demand while at the same time ensuring the stable supply of energy and proper electricity rates are not only critical to business operations but also have a profound impact on the creation of new business opportunities.
 It is also important to give due consideration to environmental load.
-Based on this perspective, the governments of Japan and EU countries should carefully consider the resumption of nuclear power generation, which can be an effective measure for reducing greenhouse gas emissions.
+Based on this perspective, the governments of Japan and EU countries should carefully consider the future role of nuclear power generation.